vOptSolver/vOptSolver/README.md

 # Solver of multiobjective linear optimization problems

 **vOptSolver** is an ecosystem for modeling and solving multiobjective linear optimization problems (MOMIP, MOLP, MOIP, MOCO).
-It integrates several exact algorithms for computing a complete set of non-dominated points for structured and non-structured optimization problems with at least two objectives.
+It integrates several exact algorithms for computing the set of non-dominated points, and the corresponding complete set of efficient solutions, for structured and non-structured optimization problems with at least two objectives.

 This repository (1) gives a description of the solver and (2) hosts documents covering all parts of the solver.